Machine-Learning-Dynamical-Systems/kooplearn/dev_docs/roadmap.md

    - `shape` (For Tensor Contexts)

    Show a practical example of `traj_to_contexts` with a simple `np.arange(20)`, and what is returned by the functions `predict`.
 To be clear: `predict` now returns a Tensor of the same shape of `data.lookforward(lookback_len)`.
 (Check this is true also for the autoencoders and fix it if not).
+4. In the Ordered MNIST example, I have sketched a couple of cells to check whether the eigenfunctions of a model provide a good dimensionality reduction.
+I plotted the value of the eigenfunction in a 2d space for each image in the test set and colored with respect to the true label.
+We see that points with the same color (that is corresponding to the same labels) are clustered toghether.
+Can you write it down nicely?
+In this way we test both the forecasting and the eigenvalue decomposition for this example.

 #### Mar 11, 2024: